MSBilgin/SQLkolay/README.md

 # SQLkolay

-Android library that simplifies working on SQLite database.
+Android library that simplifies working with SQLite database.

 Usage
 =====